aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/constraint-declaration-and-attributes.rst

 mathematical program.
 Using indicator constraints, such relationships between a constraint and a variable can be directly expressed in the constraint declaration.
-Indicator constraints are supported by the solvers CPLEX, GUROBI and ODH-CPLEX.
+Indicator constraints are supported by the solvers CPLEX, Gurobi and ODH-CPLEX.

 .. rubric:: The ``IndicatorConstraint`` property